mapteb/state-transitions-with-webcomponents/README.md

 This project explores the use of a state machine and web components for a TodoMVC UI application.
 This project is a refactored version of the previous project [todomvc-revisted](https://github.com/mapteb/todomvc-revisited) to replace the vanilla JavaScript functions with [web components](https://www.webcomponents.org/introduction).

-## Demo

-An online demo of this application is available at the [Todo App](https://mapteb.github.io/todomvc-revisited/todoApp.html).

 ## Usage

 To use this framework the following steps are suggested: